 This one is a benefit of low carb diets, but it isn’t exclusive to this particular way of eating.

-What do whole-food, paleo, low-carb and plant-based vegan diets all have in common?
+For instance; what do whole-food, paleo, low-carb, and plant-based vegan diets all have in common?

 Sadly but not surprisingly, a recent study showed that almost 60% of calories in the American diet come from these ultra-processed foods (30).

 Any diet that replaces these foods with low-carb foods like meat, fish, fruit, and vegetables will provide benefits.